 The communal areas of Bayethe are housed within stone-and-thatch buildings, in the style of an authentic safari lodge.
 They include two comfortable lounge areas (one with flatscreen TV), an indoor dining area, a gift boutique, the Bush Relaxation Retreat and an outdoor dining deck.
-The deck overlooks the waterhole and incorporates a swimming pool.
+The deck overlooks the waterhole.
 There is also a traditional boma, where guests enjoy sitting around a campfire and exchanging stories!
 Internet access is available via the business desk and there is a Wi-Fi connection in the main office.

 Bayethe’s guest accommodation comprises 12 detached tents, each sleeping a maximum of two adults.
 There are four categories – ‘Bayethe Hills’ king-bedded superior tent and twin-bedded superior tent and ‘Bayethe Luxury’ king-bedded luxury tent and twin-bedded luxury tent.
 All options are air conditioned and feature mini bar and private deck.
 The superior tents boast fireplace, television, hammock, and en-suite bathroom with indoor and outdoor showers, while the luxury tents benefit from IDD telephone, tea- and coffee-making facilities, and electronic safe.
 The luxury twin rooms have indoor bath and outdoor shower, while the luxury king-bed rooms have indoor spa bath with indoor shower.